Depajo/ohjelmistotuotannon-projekti/tools/csvToDatabase/README.md

 # CSV to Database

-### A tool for tranferring data from a .csv-file to a database
+### A tool for transferring data from a .csv-file to a database

 This directory contains a tool for importing data from CSV files into a database.
 The tool is intended to be used as part of a larger software project, and it assumes that the target database schema has already been created.
 The exact database schema can be found in `/tools/sql_create_tables.sql`